elenamarinaki/random-colour-generator/README.md

 ### Recent Updates 🪄

 - The colours are now randomly generated through a function that generates random hex codes, and not from a pre-defined array.
+- The `save` button has been changed.
+After being clicked, the inside text is being replaced, instead of adding another template.

 ### Coming next ...